Nimbo > Knowledgebase > Miscellaneous > SEO tips

 When you first set up your Nimbo website, you're guided to fill in the SEO section of your Settings, which gives you your default SEO data for the whole site.
 Once you start adding extra pages to your site though, for best results you'll want to tailor this for each page.

-In the control menu, you'll find "Page SEO" under the options for each of your site pages.
+In the left menu, you'll find "Page SEO" under the options for each of your site pages.
 When you first create a page, these fields are blank, and the page automatically uses the default site SEO.
 Search engines such as Google pay close attention to what you put in these fields, so be sure to include your main search phrases and terms (words that you think people will use when searching for a site such as yours).

 Nimbo websites on the Business plan and above have access to the Mass SEO update tool under the Apps menu, providing a much quicker way to manage the SEO fields for every page, blog post, shop category and product in your site in one convenient location.